aied2021TRMRC/AIED_2021_TRMRC_code/README.md

 ### Evaluating: BERT, BART, RoBERTa, ALBERT

- Taking BERT as an example:
+ Taking BERT as an example, running the following code:

 ```shell
  python ./bert/bert_performance_test.py -f ./data/SED/test.json
 ```
+By default, the above code will evaluate model stored in `./bert/models` dir.

 ### Train and evaluating SAN and Ours